Artist Stories

 Artemisia Gentileschi, Self-portrait as the Allegory of Painting, 1638–9, The Queen's Gallery, Buckingham Palace

-Artemisia was one of the very few female painters of the 17th century.
-Her father was a painter too and he taught Artemisia how to paint, but soon the student surpassed her master.
+Artemisia Gentileschi was one of the very few female painters of the 17th-century Rome.
+Her father was a painter and he taught Gentileschi how to paint, but soon the student surpassed her master.
 Here she presents herself as the embodiment of painting which suggests her confidence and self-awareness.
-She’s wearing green and yellow, two primary colours, and she holds two other symbols in her hands: a paintbrush and a palette.
-A skull pentant on her neck may imply that she is aware that artist’s fame doesn’t last forever.
+She’s wearing green and yellow, two primary colors, and she holds two other symbols in her hands: a paintbrush and a palette.
+A skull pendant on her neck may imply that she is aware that the artist’s fame doesn’t last forever.

 4. Percy Wyndham Lewis